Yorkshire Holiday July 2000 - page 1

 |

-Mike doing another bit to camera (most of these images are video stills
+Mike doing another bit to camera (most of these images are video grabs)

-remember) outside York Minster.
-We didn't go inside but had a good
+outside York Minster.
+We didn't go inside but had a good look

-look around outside.
-York's notorious for parking so we took the
+around outside.
+York's notorious for its difficult parking so we

 |